 CONCLUSION:

-In conclusion, the present study focused on insulin sensitivity and resistance in the first and second trimester of gestation.
+In conclusion, the present study focused on insulin sensitivity and resistance in the first and second trimesters of gestation.
 HOMA-IR and the quantitative insulin sensitivity check have been recommended in many institutions, but there is no commonly accepted HOMA-IR cutoff value.
-The standardized insulin assay was not available in the past few years; however, the technique of serum insulin test has become increasingly popular for clinical use in recent year.
-We demonstrated that increased HOMA-IR and decreased HOMA-β in early pregnancy is a risk factor for adverse pregnancy outcomes and is significantly influenced by body weight.
-If the HOMA-IR of a pregnant woman was higher than the cutoff point in early pregnancy, appropriate strategies should be taken to reduce adverse pregnancy outcomes.
+The standardized insulin assay was not available in the past few years; however, the technique of serum insulin test has become increasingly popular for clinical use in recent years.
+We demonstrated that increased HOMA-IR and decreased HOMA-β in early pregnancy are risk factors for adverse pregnancy outcomes and are significantly influenced by body weight.
+If the HOMA-IR of a pregnant woman is higher than the cutoff point in early pregnancy, appropriate strategies should be taken to reduce adverse pregnancy outcomes.
 We have provided new evidence on the early identification of adverse pregnancy outcomes independent of the glycaemic values.

 REFERENCES: